franciscozorrilla/metaGEM/README.md

 ```

 CheckM is used extensively to evaluate the output of various itntermediate steps.
 Although the CheckM package is installed in the `metawrap` environment, the user is required to download the CheckM database and run `checkm data setRoot <db_dir>` as outlined in the [CheckM installation guide](https://github.com/Ecogenomics/CheckM/wiki/Installation#how-to-install-checkm).

-##### CPLEX

-GEM reconstruction and GEM community simulations require the IBM CPLEX solver, which is [free to download with an academic license](https://developer.ibm.com/docloud/blog/2019/07/04/cplex-optimization-studio-for-students-and-academics/).
-Refer to the [CarveMe](https://carveme.readthedocs.io/en/latest/installation.html) and [SMETANA](https://smetana.readthedocs.io/en/latest/installation.html) installation instructions for further information or troubleshooting.
-Note: CPLEX v.12.8 is recommended.

 ### Singularity